 The EPROM can be erased by exposing it to ultra-violet light for a duration of upto 40 minutes.
 Usually, an EPROM eraser achieves this function.
 During programming an electrical charge is trapped in an insulated gate region.
 The charge is retained for more than ten years because the charge has no leakage path.
 For erasing this charge, ultra-violet light is passed through a quartz crystal window (lid).
 This exposure to ultra-violet light dissipates the charge.
 During normal use the quartz lid is sealed with a sticker.

 EEPROM (Electrically Erasable and Programmable Read Only Memory)

 The EEPROM is programmed and erased electrically.
 It can be erased and reprogrammed about ten thousand times.
 Both erasing and programming take about 4 to 10 ms (millisecond).
 In EEPROM, any location can be selectively erased and programmed.
 EEPROMs can be erased one byte at a time, rather than erasing the entire chip.
 Hence, the process of re-programming is flexible but slow.

 Serial Access Memory

 Sequential access means the system must search the storage device from the beginning of the memory address until it finds the required piece of data.
 Memory device which supports such access is called a Sequential Access Memory or Serial Access Memory.
 Magnetic tape is an example of serial access memory.

 Direct Access Memory

-Direct access memory or Random Access Memory, refers to condition in which a system can go directly to the information that the user wants.
+Direct access memory or Random Access Memory, refers to conditions in which a system can go directly to the information that the user wants.
 Memory device which supports such access is called a Direct Access Memory.
-Magnetic disk, optical disks are an examples of direct access memory.
+Magnetic disks, optical disks are examples of direct access memory.

 Virtual memory is a technique that allows the execution of processes which are not completely available in memory.
 The main visible advantage of this scheme is that programs can be larger than physical memory.
 Virtual memory is the separation of user logical memory from physical memory.